+Short Title: Children and Families

+The course will examine the history of play therapy including the theories from which play therapy evolved, attachment theory, the fundamentals of play therapy, use of assessment with children and adolescents, sand tray play therapy, use of play therapy in the family context and special topics.

+CFT886, Clinical Intervention with Parents and Children

-Children Short Title:Children and FamiliesCredits (2)TThe course will examine the history of play therapy including the theories from which play therapy evolved, attachment theory, the fundamentals of play therapy, use of assessment with children and adolescents, sand tray play therapy use of play therapy in the family context Short Title: Interv w/parents and children Credits (3) The course will examine the history of play therapy including the theories from which play therapy evolved, attachment theory, the fundamentals of play therapy, use of assessment with children and adolescents, sand tray play therapy, use of play therapy in the family context and special topics. and special topics.
-When Offered: Fall Prerequisite: Admission to the CFT program or Component: LEC 20 instructor approval Component: LEC 20
+Short Title: Interv w/parents and children

+The course will examine the history of play therapy including the theories from which play therapy evolved, attachment theory, the fundamentals of play therapy, use of assessment with children and adolescents, sand tray play therapy, use of play therapy in the family context and special topics.